sunilksahoo/hello-world/README.md

 # hello-world
-To Know how github works
+To Know how github works.

 craete a github account, repositiory and commit